aguslr/gnome-shell-edge-flipping/README.md

 ### Continuous flipping

 By default, once an edge is activated, it will only switch to the adjacent workspace.
 To switch to the one after that, the edge needs to be reactivated.
-To change this, set the switch to `true`:
+To change this, set the switch to `true`.

 ### Vertical edges

 Also, by default only the top and bottom edges are enabled since workspaces are laid out vertically in GNOME shell and this is less confusing.
-To disable them, just set the switch to `false`:
+To disable them, just set the switch to `false`.

 Remember to at least enable either the vertical or the lateral edges, otherwise the extension will have no effect.

 ### Lateral edges

-To enable lateral edges, just set the switch for *horizontal edges* to `true`:
+To enable lateral edges, just set the switch for *horizontal edges* to `true`.

 Have in mind that, at the moment, the actions for switching left/right are mapped to up/down, therefore the left and right edges will behave exactly like the top and bottom edges.